Lambda calculus: Anonymous functions

 The above example is an expression that evaluates to a first-class function.
-The symbol lambda creates an anonymous function, given a list of parameter names, x – just a single argument in this case, and an expression that is evaluated as the body of the function, x**2.
+The symbol lambda creates an anonymous function, given a list of parameter names—just the single argument x, in this case—and an expression that is evaluated as the body of the function, x**2.
 Anonymous functions are sometimes called lambda expressions.

-For example, Pascal and many other imperative languages have long supported passing subprograms as arguments to other subprograms through the mechanism of function pointers.
-However, function pointers are not a sufficient condition for functions to be first class datatypes, because a function is a first class datatype if and only if new instances of the function can be created at run-time.
-And this run-time creation of functions is supported in Smalltalk, JavaScript and Wolfram Language, and more recently in Scala, Eiffel ("agents"), C# ("delegates") and C++11, among others.
+Pascal and many other imperative languages have long supported passing subprograms as arguments to other subprograms through the mechanism of function pointers.
+However, function pointers are an insufficient condition for functions to be first class datatypes, because a function is a first class datatype if and only if new instances of the function can be created at runtime.
+Such runtime creation of functions is supported in Smalltalk, JavaScript, Wolfram Language, and more recently in Scala, Eiffel (as agents), C# (as delegates) and C++11, among others.